 It's quite obvious that with such a reduction in staff numbers, Humberside Police could not deliver the level of service and protection it used to.
-Your Police and Crime Commissioner Keith Hunter made this his top priority upon election, he has worked with the Chief Constable to make the best use of resources available which has enabled the force to boost officer numbers, resulting in the biggest recruitment of new police officers in Humberside Police’s history, many of whom made the step from PCSO or Special Constables to become regular officers, and by February 2021 police officer numbers were almost back to where they were in 2010 and police staff numbers were also increasing again.
+Your Police and Crime Commissioner Keith Hunter made this his top priority and worked with the Chief Constable to make the best use of financial resources available which has enabled the force to boost police officer numbers, resulting in the biggest recruitment of new police officers in Humberside Police’s history, many of whom made the step from PCSO or Special Constables to become regular officers, and by February 2021 police officer numbers were back to where they were in 2010 and police staff numbers were also increasing again.
 The Commissioner has released financial reserves and applied the maximum precept increase permitted to fund extra police officers for all communities across the Force area.
 He is also working with other PCC's nationally to lobby the Government to improve future funding arrangements.
 We'll keep you informed as this work progresses.

 BACK TO YOUR POLICE HOMEPAGE